nzapras/CTF-Challenges/Image Sweeper II/readme.md

 **3. Submitting the flag**

-Now that the ETH wasllet address has been found, one can simple enter the following flag to complete the challenge: flag{0xa102397dbeeBeFD8cD2F73A89122fCdB53abB6ef}
+Now that the ETH wallet address has been found, one can simple enter the following flag to complete the challenge: flag{0xa102397dbeeBeFD8cD2F73A89122fCdB53abB6ef}

 # Recreating this challenge